prakash770405/prakash770405/README.md

-# 👋 Hi, I'm Surya Prakash!
+# 👋 Hi, I'm Surya Prakash Singh!

 Welcome to my GitHub profile!
 I'm an **MCA graduate** and an aspiring **Full Stack Developer** passionate about creating robust, scalable web applications.
 As a fresher, I love learning new technologies and tackling challenging problems.